 The future of Black Friday retailing maps with Pointr

 There are few moments when an intuitive, map-enabled in-app Store Mode has the opportunity to shine as much as over the Black Friday/ Cyber Monday period.
+In 2017, Google estimated that $1.2 trillion of worldwide retail sales had been directly influenced by digital indoor maps.
 Here are a few examples of use cases being pioneered by companies such as Pointr, and how they pertain specifically to Black Friday.

 Highlighting deals directly on the map